openclarity/docs.openclarity.io/content/docs/kubeclarity/sbom/_index.md

 Syft’s vulnerability database is smaller and primarily focuses on detecting vulnerabilities in Python libraries.

-KubeClarity, by default, enables Syft and CycloneDX gomod analyzers.
+Kubernetes Security, by default, enables Syft and CycloneDX gomod analyzers.
 To enable the Trivy scanner, edit the `values. yaml` file like this:

 ```yaml
     analyzer: